TanamShiva/Immigration-Sales-Analysis-Power-BI/README.md

 This project demonstrates my ability to combine data modeling, DAX calculations, and business analysis to generate actionable insights.

 ### Data Source
-The dataset was self-prepared in Excel and structured into multiple related tables.
+The dataset was self-prepared in Excel for learning purpose only and structured into multiple related tables.

 #### EmployeesImmi
 Contains employee-level data: